‘We will talk:’ Klopp unfazed by Mane’s handshake snub

 Mane’s scoring pace is off this season but he had netted twice in the previous three games.
 He shook his head and kept walking when Klopp reached out to him.

 “Do you want these things happening?
-No. But it’s not the first time in my life and I’m afraid to say it will probably not be the last time,” the German manager said at a news conference ahead of Sunday’s game at West Bromwich Albion.
+No. But it’s not the first time in my life and I’m afraid to say it will probably not be the last time,” the German manager said at a news conference ahead of Sunday’s game at relegated West Bromwich Albion.

 “We will talk about it, and then it will be sorted.”

-Klopp went with a front three of Diogo Jota on the left — in Mane’s usual spot — Roberto Firmino in the middle and Mohammed Salah on the right.
+Klopp went with a front three of Diogo Jota on the left — in Mane’s usual spot — Roberto Firmino in the middle and Mohamed Salah on the right.

 After the match, Klopp told Sky that he had made a late decision in training on Wednesday to go with Jota but that he had no time to explain the decision to Mane, which he said he would normally do.